-Impacts upon fauna within the proposed development footprint are considered Minor Adverse or of lesser significance, given the habitat types being affected and the scale and likelihood of the impacts predicted from the construction and operation of the proposed development.
+Impacts upon fauna within the proposed development footprint are considered of Minor Adverse or of lesser significance, given the habitat types being affected and the scale and likelihood of the impacts predicted from the construction and operation of the proposed development.
 No impacts are predicted on mammalian species bar the loss of foraging/commuting habitat.
-This is based upon the absence of any definite signs of mammal activity onsite.
+This is based upon the absence of any signs definite signs of mammal activity here but the presence of mammal trails on the field margins.
 Possible impacts of Minor Adverse significance are predicted on bird species.
 This is due to the loss of some feeding and foraging areas that will occur from the development of some arable land and hedgerows.
-In addition to disturbance impacts due to greater human presence within the site.
+In addition to disturbance impacts due to greater human presence within the site

-The proposed development may be predicted as having some permanent impacts upon bat populations due to the loss of grassland possible disturbance to commuting corridors and increased artificial lighting.
-This may cause minor impacts on feeding opportunities for local bat populations..
+The proposed development may be predicted as having some permanent impacts upon bat populations due to the loss of grassland and possible disturbance to commuting corridors and increased artificial lighting.
+This may cause minor impacts to feeding opportunities for local bat populations.
+The habitat areas to be removed are poor and would not constitute a significant loss of support habitat for any local bat population.
 Given that no bat roosts will be impacted by the proposed development and the availability of similar better-quality habitat locally the impacts to local bat populations due to the construction of the proposed development is considered Minor adverse.

-Lighting can severely impact bat roosting behaviour, foraging behaviour and commuting behaviour with knock-on effects on accessing feeding areas.
+Lighting can severely impact on bat roosting behaviour, foraging behaviour and commuting behaviour with knock-on effects on accessing feeding areas.
 Many species of bats forage along dark corridors like rivers and hedgerows and are known to stay clear of well-lit areas.
 Lighting in the new development could impact upon bats' home ranges.
 Bat vision is an important sense during dusk and dawn as bats begin to move to and from the roosting sites.
 Excessive luminance particularly around roosting sites can lead to bats becoming disorientated and can also lead to abandonment of roosts.
-On review, it is our professional opinion that given the proposed development is on the edge of an existing lit area impacts to bats due to lighting of the operational phase of the proposed development is considered minor adverse as it would result in 'a minor impact on legally protected species but no significant habitat loss or reduction in favourable conservation status'.
+On review it is our professional opinion that given the proposed development is on the edge of an existing lit area impacts to bats due to lighting of the operational phase of the proposed development is considered minor adverse as it would result in 'a minor impact on legally protected species but no significant habitat loss or reduction in favourable conservation status'.